 - Bats Right, Throws Right

 - School Grayson County College, University of Arkansas

 - High School McKinney North High School

 Biographical Information

-Starting pitcher Mike Bolsinger has pitched in the Arizona Diamondbacks system since 2010 (through 2013), after he was taken by them in the 15th round of that year's amateur draft.
+Starting pitcher Mike Bolsinger pitched in the Arizona Diamondbacks system from 2010 to 2014, after he was taken by them in the 15th round of the 2010 amateur draft.
 The signing scout was Theodore Lewis.
 He was initially drafted by the Cleveland Indians in the 34th round of the 2006 amateur draft, then by the Oakland Athletics in the 33rd round of the 2009 amateur draft but did not sign either time.

 He began with the Yakima Bears in 2010, going 1-0 with a 1.69 ERA in 6 relief appearances.
 In 2011, he was a combined 6-6 with a 2.63 ERA in 33 games (13 starts) for the South Bend Silver Hawks and Triple-A Reno Aces and in 2012, he was 7-5 with a 3.35 ERA in 22 starts split between the Visalia Rawhide and Mobile Bay Bears.
 In 2013, he was 11-7 with a 4.06 ERA in 26 games (23 starts) split between the Bay Bears and Aces.